 Call Our Miami Cerebral Palsy Birth Defect Lawyer

 Cerebral palsy is often a very difficult and debilitating physical ailment that can cause suffering and discomfort for the rest of your child’s life.
 If your child was born with CP or other birth defects caused by injury and medical negligence, call Miami cerebral palsy birth injury attorney Prosper Shaked today to schedule a free legal consultation on your potential claim.
-You can reach The Law Offices of Prosper Shaked at (305) 694-2676.
+You can reach Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.